hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/manual_prerequisites.md

 However, we recommend either using Atom or Visual Studio Code as both have excellent support for Javascript development.
 We have even created an experimental CTO file syntax highlighting plugin for Atom.
 =======
-Fabric Composer allows you to edit its project files with any editor.
+{{site.data.conrefs.composer_full}} allows you to edit its project files with any editor.
 We recommend using either Atom or Visual Studio Code, as not only do both have excellent support for Javascript development, a CTO file syntax highlighting plugin exists for these editors.
 >>>>>>> refs/remotes/hyperledger/master